cs1302uga/cs1302-gallery/README.md

 The graders will compile and run your code on Odin using Maven.
 They will test each of the functional and non-functional requirements and total up the points earned.
 This project is worth 100 points.
-Students have an opportunity to earn an additional 15 points via extra credit.
+Students have an opportunity to earn up to an additional 20 points via extra credit.

 ## How to Download the Project